Troy Streckenbach

-Troy Streckenbach (born 1972) is an American politician.
-From Green Bay, Wisconsin, Streckenbach currently serves as Brown County Executive, having taken office in April 2011 and being re-elected in 2015 and 2019.
-Streckenbach is up for re-election again in 2023.
+Troy Streckenbach (born 1972) is an American politician and businessman from Green Bay who currently serves as the Brown County, Wisconsin Executive.
+Streckenbach was elected County Executive in 2011 and re-elected in 2015, 2019, and 2023.

 Streckenbach is a life-long resident of Brown County and grew up in the Green Bay area.
 Streckenbach graduated from the University of Wisconsin–Oshkosh with a degree in International Studies and an emphasis in Business and Political Science.
 Streckenbach has owned and operated six businesses in Brown County for the past 16 years.